-Six individuals travel to meet a Shaman in Mexico to have an ancient ritual in which they ingest hallucinogenic mushrooms with the intention of alleviating their issues and discomforts with themselves.
+Six people travel to Mexico to meet a shaman and take part in an ancient ritual.
+They eat hallucinogenic mushrooms with the intention of alleviating their physical and psychological ailments.

 During my childhood I went to a Catholic school.
 Religious studies was a very interesting class, but I felt that the concepts of what is considered Divine had no logical explanation, the answer to my concerns always was: “You must have Faith”.
 When I asked what it meant, I was simply told “You must believe”.
 At the time, it made absolutely no sense to me.
 By high school I already saw myself as an Atheist, and also as a Nihilist, placing a higher value on experience over intellect and spirituality.